osmandapp/web/main/docs/user/plugins/online-map.md

 <InfoIncompleteArticle/>

 Plugin needs to be enabled only for Android and it's automatically enabled for iOS.
+It helps you to add to the map the necessary information, both vector type and raster.

 ## Overview